 Welcome to the website of the Centre for Exoplanets and Habitability (CEH) at the University of Warwick.
 The CEH is a cross-disciplinary research centre that draws upon expertise from departments across the university.
 It is a collaborative project which works with both the sciences and arts in order to consider life beyond, and on, this planet.
-We are a newly formed University Research Centre looking for funding to develop our research goals.
 Please explore our webpages, and feel free to contact us if you would like to get involved.

 Seminar title: Inhabiting the universe: what are the limits for habitats across the future of the universe?